 Japanese Encephalitis (JE):

-This is a form of encephalitis, an inflammatory disease of brain and its coverings, and is also a mosquito borne infection.
-Kerala is more prone to this disease because of the presence of large paddy fields as the virus responsible for the disease is spread by Culex mosquitos, which breed abundantly in water logged areas of paddy fields.
+This is a form of encephalitis, an inflammatory disease of the brain and its coverings, and is also a mosquito-borne infection.
+Kerala is more prone to this disease because of the presence of large paddy fields as the virus responsible for the disease is spread by Culex mosquitos, which breeds abundantly in water-logged areas of paddy fields.
 The peculiar nature of the Culex mosquito to breed in contaminated water increases the potential threat in other areas as well.
-Role of migratory birds in transmission of JE is an extra risk for Kerala, because our State has many sanctuaries for migratory birds.
+The role of migratory birds in the transmission of JE is an extra risk for Kerala because our State has many sanctuaries for migratory birds.
 But since there is an effective vaccine against JE, we can be optimistic in its control programme, by strengthening the JE vaccination.
-In 2022, two cases and zero death were reported.
-Four cases and one death have been reported in 2023 (up to August 31).
-Details of cases and death from 2019 to August 31, 2023 are given below:
+In 2023, seven cases and two deaths were reported.
+Six cases and three deaths have been reported in 2024 (up to August 31).
+The number of JE cases and deaths is showing an increasing trend in Kerala.
+Details of cases and deaths from 2019 to August 31, 2024, are given below:

 Name of Diseases